 b.
 Category II.
 Category II wetlands are:

 i.
-Estuarine wetlands smaller than one acre, or disturbed estuarine wetlands larger than one acre;
+Estuarine wetlands smaller than one acre or coastal lagoons smaller than 1/10-acre, or disturbed estuarine wetlands larger than one acre or disturbed coastal lagoons larger than 1/10-acre;

 ii.
-Wetlands that score between 20 and 22 points on the questions related to the functions present; or
+Wetlands that score between 20 and 22 points on the questions related to the functions present; and

 iii.
 Interdunal wetlands larger than one acre and that score seven or lower for habitat, or those found in a mosaic of wetlands and dunes larger than one acre.